July 1, 2017 - June 30, 2018

 Kathy Mock, Chief Government Affairs & Community Engagement Officer

-Animal Humane Society serves animals and people in the seven-county metro area and beyond from its facilities in Anoka, Hennepin, Ramsey, Washington, and Wright counties.
-The Humane Investigations team provides services throughout Minnesota.
+Animal Humane Society serves animals and people in the seven-county metro area and beyond from its facilities in Anoka, Hennepin, Ramsey, and Washington counties.
+The Humane Investigations team serves all of Minnesota.